dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/materializations/practice.md

 #### Tables, Views, and Ephemeral Models

 To gain a deeper understanding of tables, views, and ephemeral models, try making the following changes to your project.
 However, don't commit these changes to your git repository.
-Use this solely as a change to experiment with these materializatons.
+Use this solely as a change to experiment with these materializations.

 #### Incremental Models
 Try the following steps that were covered in the video to build your own incremental model.